-The Chicago Greeter Program is an organization that specializes in arranging free neighborhood tours which are generously put-on by knowledgeable local volunteers.
+The Chicago Greeter Program is an organization that specializes in arranging free neighborhood tours that are generously put-on by knowledgeable local volunteers.

 This is a great way to get insider knowledge about the streets of Chicago.
 At the same time, it’s also a fun way to make new friends!

-The award-winning Chicago Riverwalk Promenade runs all the way from downtown Lake Street to Lake Michigan, and visitors can even catch the McCormick Bridgehouse & Chicago River Museum for free during a leisurely Sunday afternoon stroll.
+The award-winning Chicago Riverwalk Promenade runs all the way from downtown Lake Street to Lake Michigan, and visitors can even stop by the McCormick Bridgehouse & Chicago River Museum for free during a leisurely Sunday afternoon stroll.

 The Chicago Lakefront Trail is a walking, running, biking, rollerblading and even Segway path that stretches 18 miles all the way from 5800 N Sheridan Road to 7100 S South Shore Drive.
 It is flanked by classic lake views on one side and peaceful parkland on the other.

 Hop on the trail at any point to enjoy a fun way to get fit and take in the true Chicago culture.
 What’s more, the trail is open year-round for residents to enjoy the epic lakefront views that define the city, rain or shine.